jishnupramod/leetcode-january-challenge-2021/README.md

 * 13) Boats to Save People
 * 14) Minimum Operations to Reduce X to Zero
 * 15) Get Maximum in Generated Array
 * 16) Kth Largest Element in an Array
+* 17) Count Sorted Vowel Strings